ajstimson/phin-tech-assign/readme.md

 To run this application, clone this repository and run the following commands:

--   `cd /client && npm install`
+-   Navigate to the client directory and run `npm install`
--   `npm start`
+-   To start the front-end application run `npm start` from the client directory
--   `cd /server && npm install`
+-   Navigate to the server directory and run `npm install`
 -   I will provide the .env and key.json files separately.
 -   Place the .env file in the server directory and the admin.json file in /server/keys/
--   Make sure you have nodemon installed globally `npm install -g nodemon`
+-   Please make sure to have `nodemon` installed globally by running `npm install -g nodemon`
--   `cd /server && npm start`
+-   To start the back-end application run `npm start` from the server directory

 # Overview: